 Looking like giant marshmallows with big black noses, they rank high on the cuteness scale and draw some of the largest crowds at the zoo.
 However, despite many adoring fans, their existence is in jeopardy.

-Residing in the Arctic, they are excellent swimmers but depend on sea ice shelves for resting, nesting, hunting, dining and breeding.
+Residing in the Arctic, they are excellent swimmers but depend on sea ice shelves for nesting, hunting, dining and breeding.
 Climate change has led to the melting away of these ice shelves and polar bears are either starving to death or drowning in the expanding waters.

 Encouraging the reduction of greenhouse gas emissions, another popular activity is the Thermostat Challenge.
 The challenge requires participants living in cold-weather climates to set their thermostats as low as possible and those living in hot-weather climates to set their thermostats as high as possible.

 No matter how one feels about the premise of climate change or global warming, everyone loves polar bears.
 So whether you opt for an icy aquatic plunge or a home thermostat plunge, join us in celebrating International Polar Bear Day.